In an earlier article, I told the first half of my most difficult student ever story.

 “Can you do better?”

-I would love to hear your worst student stories.
+I would love to hear your challenging student stories.
 Leave me a note in the comments below!